 This is the view of the Cluskey Vaults from the upper level of Factors Walk, near Vic’s on the River restaurant.
 That’s Bay Street in the background.

 Four of the vaults are open, and the one furthest left (east) is sealed closed.
-You can walk inside each of the open ones to explore them.
-They’re brightly lit at night, so they don’t feel very spooky.

 The Cluskey Vaults on the lower level of Factors Walk with a walking bridge covered in jasmine stretching overhead